Our Investment strategy

 Risk Management

-• Financing Risk: As with all investments, there are risks that capital values, rental values and development values can fall as well as rise.
+- Financing Risk: As with all investments, there are risks that capital values, rental values and development values can fall as well as rise.
 Where the acquisition or development is reliant on increases in borrowing the business case will factor in fixed rate borrowing costs commensurate with the anticipated holding period of the asset.
-By utilising fixed rate borrowing options the Council will be protected from future increases in financing costs.
+By utilising fixed rate borrowing options we will be protected from future increases in financing costs.

 Financial returns from Stream 3 activities may come in the form of capital receipts either in place of or in addition to revenue returns.
 This would need to be considered carefully as part of the overall Strategy given the requirement to achieve net revenue returns of 2.5% from the investment strategy overall.